 We've streamlined the appraisal creation process one step further with the new Fee Schedule tab and Report Type Fee table in the Users section.
 Watch Appraiser Fees automatically calculated based on the Report Type right before your eyes!

 When you click on a user from your main User list, you'll see a tab titled Fee Schedule.

 Let's break down this tab section by section.
 First we have the regular Appraiser Commission fields.
 Here you can choose whether you want this user to have their commission be a percentage or flat fee.
 Pick one and enter the commission amount for this user.

 Next is the Reviewer Commission area.
-The percentage entered here will be applied when the user is assigned as a Reviewer on an appraisal in Anow.
+The percentage or flat fee entered here will be applied when the user is assigned as a Reviewer on an appraisal in Anow.